 Greetings from lovely Hornby Island, BC, Canada, where Deke and I just finished an underwater swim with some lovely and lively stellar Steller sea lions.
-How appropriate then, that today’s Deke’s Techniques episode features a fish, however odd that fish might be looking.
-(For more on where and why this “bass hat” even exists check out Deke and son Max’s YouTube channel).
+How appropriate then that today’s Deke’s Techniques episode features a fish, however odd that fish might be.
+(For more on where and why this “bass hat” even exists, check out Deke and son Max’s YouTube channel).

-But the real point of this week’s free Deke’s Techniques episode is recognizing (and fixing) a common Content-Aware fill fail.
+But the real point of this week’s free Deke’s Techniques episode is to recognize (and fix) a common Content-Aware fill fail.
 Basically, Deke was trying to extend this lovely beige watercolor background to make the image square (for Instagram), but because the watercolor background had been created in Adobe Sketch, all the texture was opacity variations, so when he applied content-aware fill to the new canvas sections, they filled with dull solid orange.

 The key is to get rid of the transparency so that Photoshop can continue to create your splotchy pattern effect.
 Check it out!